dylanmcdiarmid/skid/efforts/frontend-components.md

 The pagination component should have different disable modes.
 One is for if we are changing the list (so the pages are likely to change), the other is if we are just changing a page in the same set (the pages are unlikely to change).
 If we know the page amount won't change, we can let the user click a different page even when their current request is loading.

-# Data table planning query
+# Data table component
-I'd like you to help me spec a data table component.
+I'd like to make a lightweight data table component.
+We want the data table to accept a clear data structure that defines

 As far as fetching data, I have a react hook that helps pull in the correct data in a paginated form, and also helps with caching.
-Data will always be considered "server-side", even though in related sometimes it will be retrieved from a local cache.
+Data will always be considered "server-side", even though sometimes it will be retrieved from a local cache.

 For design, it should be utilitarian.
 We have full access to ShadCN components and should use them where appropriate (although we do not want to use their data table, as it uses Tanstack Table which is overkill for our needs).
 I'd like you to think about what ShadCN components we should use, if any, or if it's better just to use vanilla components ane style them with tailwind.